saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 [Golang present](https://godoc.org/golang.org/x/tools/present) tool is very handy to create quick, minimal presentations.
 Install the package, edit a text file and start serving.
-Text files are easier to manage than a bloated desktop presentation tool (looking at each on of them in particular) - I can check in my files, make quick changes and take notes on the fly.
+Text files are easier to manage than a bloated desktop presentation tool (looking at each one of them in particular) - I can check in my files, make quick changes and take notes on the fly.
 Best of all - I note down unanswered questions in the 'Q & A' section of my **.slide** file.
 I can't tell you how many times it has helped me whip up a quick and a dirty